britive/terraform-provider-britive/docs/guides/migration-guide.md

 - The risks involved, since this is a **full internal rewrite**, not an incremental change.
 - How to **back up your Terraform state** before upgrading.
 - What to expect on your **first plan and refresh** after upgrading.
+- A few **additional one-time diff patterns** on specific resources, and how to tell whether one is safe to apply.
 - How to **roll back to provider v2.3.x** if you run into problems after upgrading.